Often, this can reflect negatively on hospital HCAHPS scores, which can ultimately lead to lower reimbursement for services hospitals provide.

 Using STAR reports in conjunction with the immediate visual alerts displayed on Sonicu's Sound Indicating Meters (SIM), hospital staff have the data they need to systematically identify and eliminate undesirable sound events that disturb patients and impact patient safety and satisfaction.

 Wireless SIM meters are easy to install and do not require IT implementation support.
-Connectivity from the SIMs to the SoniCloud platform is achieved easily, via WiFI or 4G/5G LTE cellular connection.
+Connectivity from the SIMs to the SoniCloud platform is easy via Wi-Fi or 4G/5G LTE cellular connection.

-Data collected by Sonicu is limited to sound pressure measurements reported in decibels (dBA).
-Sonicu does not record actual audio, and Sonicu does not collect, store, or transmit any patient data or other sensitive data, thus eliminating any HIPAA or privacy-related concerns.
+Data collected by Sonicu are limited to sound-pressure measurements reported in decibels (dBA).
+Sonicu does not record actual audio and does not collect, store, or transmit any patient or other sensitive data, thus eliminating any HIPAA or privacy-related concerns.

 The SoniCloud platform is hosted on Amazon Web Services (AWS) for best-in-class security, redundancy, and reliability.